0yzh/boilerplate/README.md

 // freemarker data | NOTE: FREEMARKER IS NOT INCLUDED FOR THIS VERSION fm.render(nj, { Country: 'US' }, (err, result) => {});
 ```
+The copy var object is parsed from the yaml file `copy/en-us.yaml` and passed to index.html.
+It must be called as 'data' i.e: {{ data.subject }} since it is passed it as 'data'.
+If you wish to call the object as something else such as 'copy', you must change it in this function first.

 # WIP...